 Brinqa connects and synchronises siloed cybersecurity products, processes and teams.
 With the goal of reducing cyber-risk and improving an organisation’s cybersecurity posture.

-The Brinqa platform focuses on the modeling, analysis, prioritisation, remediation and reporting of cyber-risk.
+The Brinqa platform focuses on the modelling, analysis, prioritisation, remediation and reporting of cyber-risk.

 With integrations to 150+ security and business data sources, it can deliver a knowledge-driven and risk-centric approach to managing security posture.